 - May help boost fertility in men (Abbas Ali Mahdi et al, Evid Based Complement Alternat Med., 2009)

 Ashwagandha supplements contain many active ingredients including Withaferin A at different concentration levels.
-The molecular pathways which are regulated by Ashwagandha include Vitamin D Signaling, Post Translational Modification, Stem Cell Signaling, PI3K-AKT-MTOR Signaling and Endoplasmic Reticulum Stress.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Ashwagandha include DNA Repair, Cell Cycle Checkpoints and Vitamin D Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Ashwagandha individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Ashwagandha for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Ashwagandha use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Ashwagandha over other nutritional supplements – do consider all these factors.

-1. Will Ashwagandha Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Cyclophosphamide Treatment?
+2. Will Ashwagandha Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Endometrial Carcinoma is characterized and driven by specific genetic mutations like PTEN and PIK3CA leading to biochemical pathway changes in Vitamin D Signaling, PI3K-AKT-MTOR Signaling, JAK-STAT Signaling, Small Molecule Transport and MAPK Signaling.
-A cancer treatment like Cyclophosphamide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in DNA Repair, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Ashwagandha supplements should be considered for Endometrial Carcinoma along with the treatment Cyclophosphamide.
-Ashwagandha supplement impacts pathways/processes like Vitamin D Signaling and PI3K-AKT-MTOR Signaling which either obstruct drivers of Endometrial Carcinoma and/or improve Cyclophosphamide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Ashwagandha supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Ashwagandha supplement impacts pathways/processes like DNA Repair which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!